RealSlovenianGamer/api.hypixel.si/README.md

 # Hypixel Slovenija API

-Dont bother using my API key, I have reset it
+Dont bother using my API key, I have reset it.